Please read Gen 3:9-24.

-- God is still calling people by name
+2. God is still calling people by name.

 Adam eventually answered, saying that he was hiding because he was naked and frightened.

-To talk to God about one’s sins is humiliating, but it is the right thing to do; it is a step in the right direction of being saved from our guilt.
+To talk to God about one’s sins is humiliating, frightening, but it is the right thing to do.
+It is the way to receive forgiveness and to be delivered from a guilty conscience.

 What he said was, “I did not pick the forbidden fruit, I received it from my wife’s hand and since You created her and gave her to me, you are the guilty One, not me.
 You made me a bad woman.

 He chose to forget how pleased he was on the day he received her and that he had never complained about her before.
 He also forgot that she was made of bone of his bones and flesh of his flesh.

 - Eve judged (tried).

 The Lord then turned to the woman and asked her what she had done.
 She took her husband’s example and also tried to present a special reason why she could not be held accountable.

 Her answer was that the snake had deceived her.
 So, what she said was, “I cannot be blamed for the snake was too clever for me, and since You created it, it is You that must take the blame.”

 What does the Word say about such an answer?